Iran's foreign ministry to lead nuclear talks with world powers

 "The process of forming (Iran's) delegation has still not been finalised and this worries us," Deputy Foreign Minister Sergei Ryabkov was quoted as saying by the state RIA news agency.
 "We call on other members of the 'six' and Iran to agree as soon as possible the place and time of the next round."

-The six world powers have demanded that Tehran cease enrichment of uranium to a fissile purity of 20 percent to reduce concerns that it could be used for nuclear weapons.
-Rouhani has defended Iran's "right" to enrich uranium, a precondition that has help derail any progress in past talks.
+The six world powers have demanded Tehran cease enrichment of uranium to a fissile purity of 20 percent to reduce concerns that it could be used for nuclear weapons.
+Rouhani has defended Iran's "right" to enrich uranium, a precondition that has help scuttle any progress in past talks.

 "But it certainly doesn't mean the West's troubles are over.
 There are plenty of sceptics in Tehran, beginning with Supreme Leader Khamenei, who don't necessarily want to strike a deal."

-(Additional reporting by Fredrik Dahl in Vienna, Justyna Pawlak in Brussels, Gabriela Baczynska in Moscow and Arshad Mohammed in Washington; Editing by Mark Heinrich and Christopher Wilson)
+(Additional reporting by Fredrik Dahl in Vienna, Justyna Pawlak in Brussels and Gabriela Baczynska in Moscow; Editing by Mark Heinrich)